Graduate Admissions FAQ

 Section 1 ‐ PREPARING TO APPLY

 Our application period opens at or near the beginning of September each year for the following year’s intake.
 For example, applications for September 2025 study will open at or near the beginning of September 2024.
-The deadline for submitting an application for September 2025 admission will be on December 1, 2024.
+The deadline for submitting an application for September 2026 admission will be on December 1, 2025.
+However, it is strongly recommended that applicants submit their applications prior to November 15, 2025, to provide ample time for their referees to submit the required references to the College of Graduate Studies (as directed within the applications).

 UBC Okanagan is located in Kelowna, British Columbia, in the southern interior of the province.
 It is a wholly separate campus from UBC Vancouver, which is located in the lower mainland of the province.
 The city of Kelowna is 390 KM east of the city of Vancouver.